ASPiration Support – Post Diagnostic Support

+The ASPiration service, is for Adults diagnosed with Autism Spectrum Conditions within the Oxfordshire area.
+Support offered is short-term and SMART goal orientated.
 We provide information, advice and guidance to help increase understanding of autism and how to live with it.
-We can provide information about how to get an autism diagnosis and the diagnostic process.
 We can signpost to or help access other organisations and services if these are appropriate.

 Structured Learning Workshops

 We provide various skills workshops that are run throughout the year.
 The aim of the workshops is to support people to develop their skills in key social and practical areas.
-We are not currently providing face-to-face workshops due to the Covid-19 restrictions.
-We provide group online workshops, and the content of these workshops is available on our website for anyone unable to attend or who would prefer to access the information individually.
-For more information about the skills workshops and availability please contact the Aspiration team (see contact information below).
+We currently provide a mix of face to face (small group) workshops at Didcot and group online workshops via Zoom online.
+The content of these workshops is available on our website for anyone unable to attend or who would prefer to access the information individually.
+For more information about the skills workshops and availability please contact the ASPiration team (see contact information below).
 Please click here for the online workshops content.

 If an individual has support needs that cannot be met through the structured learning programme or with advice and guidance, we can offer one-to-one support.
 This support is short-term and focused on specific goals the individual wants to work on.
 The support is person centred and specifically tailored to the individuals needs.
 Support is short-term up to 6 months.

 The type of support our facilitators provide include:

 - Education and increasing understanding around autism following a diagnosis either in a group workshop or 1-1 (dependent on needs).

 - Work around communicating more effectively.